himanshisyadav/CuReD/README.md

 ## Models

-The `models/` folder contains fine-tuned OCR models.
-We recommend `model.mlmodel` for general use. `dillard.mlmodel` was fine-tuned on typewriter text in Dillard (1975) and might perform better in that use case.
+The `models/` folder contains fine-tuned OCR models. `model.mlmodel` is the original model trained on [SAA](https://oracc.museum.upenn.edu/saao/) and tested on [RINAP](https://oracc.museum.upenn.edu/rinap/) texts. `dillard.mlmodel` was fine-tuned on typewriter text in Dillard (1975)[^1] and might perform better in that use case. `latest.mlmodel` was further fine-tuned on the card catalog of the [lexicography index card collection of Pennsylvania Sumerian Dictionary](https://doi.org/10.5282/ubm/data.417) by Å. W. Sjöberg.

 ## Tests